Best Mattresses for Hip Pain 2026

 Our choices for the best mattresses for hip pain address all those issues.
 Winners scored well in our pain relief tests, had solid support in the lower back and hip region, and stayed relatively cool.
 We also looked at how well each mattress supported the hips in different sleeping positions, and how easy it was to move around on, because sore hips can make movement painful.
 Our top pick is the Saatva Classic, but we also have the best mattress for side sleepers with hip pain, the most affordable choice, and more.

-- Extra support for lower back and hips
+Extra support for lower back and hips in all sleeping positions

 - Saatva Classic: Best Mattress Overall